Understand where migrants come from, where they settle, and why.

 For the most part, refugees end up in countries near those that they fled.

-Developing countries are home to approximately 85 percent of the world’s refugees and other displaced people.
+Low and middle income countries are home to approximately 83 percent of the world’s refugees and other displaced people.
 For example, as a result of the civil war in Syria, neighboring Turkey currently hosts the world’s largest refugee population of 3.6 million refugees.
 Sometimes these refugees live in temporary refugee camps run by host governments or the UNHCR; often they strike out on their own.
-Around 90 percent of refugees live outside camps.
+Around 80 percent of refugees live outside camps.

 High-income countries receive the most asylum claims from refugees.

-Although a majority of refugees live in developing countries, four of the top five destinations for asylum seekers in 2019 were high-income countries, which offer better economic prospects.
-The United States alone received an estimated 301,000 claims that year—the most of any country.
+Although a majority of refugees live in developing countries, three of the top five destinations for asylum seekers in 2021 were high-income countries, which offer better economic prospects.
+The United States alone received an estimated 188,900 claims that year—the most of any country.

 Migration today shapes tomorrow’s world.

 Migration—who migrates, where, and why—is constantly evolving.
+For instance, experts estimated that the COVID-19 pandemic reduced migration rates by 27 percent in the first half of 2020.
 Today’s migration patterns can tell a lot about the broader global context, from economic opportunities to humanitarian crises.
 But they also give a preview of what the future will look like in a world shaped by the paths of migrants.